Foods That Cause Cancer Development.

-Cancer is one of the leading causes of death worldwide, and research has shown that many lifestyle factors, including diet, play a critical role in its development.
-While genetics and environmental factors contribute to cancer risk, certain foods have been found to increase the likelihood of developing cancer.
-In this article, we will explore common foods that may trigger cancer, how they affect your health, and why it’s important to make informed choices about what you eat.
+Cancer is one of the most dangerous and leading causes of death worldwide.
+Research has shown that many lifestyle factors, including diet, play a critical role in its development.
+While genetics and environmental factors contribute a small fraction to cancer risk.
+Certain foods have been found to increase the likelihood of developing cancer cell in human body.
+In this article, we will explore common foods that may trigger cancer in humans, how they affect your health, and why it’s important to make informed choices about what you eat.

 Processed meats, such as bacon, sausages, hot dogs, and deli meats, have been classified as a Group 1 carcinogen by the International Agency for Research on Cancer (IARC), meaning that there is strong evidence that they can cause cancer in humans.
 The main concern is the presence of nitrates and nitrites, which are used as preservatives.